MTjody/ssr-playground/posts/testing.md

   let usersDaoMock: UsersDaoMock;

   beforeEach(async () => {
     // Test is a NestJS specific module.
 It mimics NgTest quite well.
-The function will return a module containing only a service and a dao mock const module: TestingModule = await Test.createTestingModule({
+    // The function returns a module containing a service and a dao mock const module: TestingModule = await Test.createTestingModule({
       providers: [
         UsersService,